 Hist: UOO 4, f.
 8-13-73, ef.
-9-1-73; UOO 7(Temp), f. & ef.
-2-26-74; UOO 9, f. & ef.
-7-15-74
+9-1-73; UOO 7(Temp), f. & cert. ef.
+2-26-74; UOO

 Notification of Conditions of Return

 If a student is placed on medical leave from the University, the Dean of Student Personnel Services will inform the student in writing that the student may return to the University at a later date after the Director of the Student Health Center certifies that the conditions giving rise to the determination that medical leave was required are no longer present.